feathr-ai/feathr/docs/quickstart.md

 First step is to provision required cloud resources if you want to use Feathr.
 Feathr provides a python based client to interact with cloud resources.

 Please follow the steps [here](./how-to-guides/azure-deployment.md) to provision required cloud resources.
 Due to the complexity of the possible cloud environment, it is almost impossible to create a script that works for all the use cases.
 Because of this, [azure_resource_provision.sh](./how-to-guides/azure_resource_provision.sh) is a full end to end command line to create all the required resources, and you can tailor the script as needed, while [the companion documentation](./how-to-guides/azure-deployment.md) can be used as a complete guide for using that shell script.
+You should always consider ajusting those parameters based on your specific environment.

 At the end of the script, it should give you some output which you will need later.
 For example, the Service Principal IDs, Redis endpoint, etc.